wazo-platform/wazo-doc/source/developers/sccp.rst

       ifup wlan0=wlan-sccp

 #.
 Configure your 7920/7921 to connect to the network.

+   To unlock the phone's configuration menu on the 7921:

+   * Press the Navigation Button downwards to enter SETTINGS mode
+   * Navigate to and select Network Profiles
+   * Unlock the IP phone's configuration menu by pressing \*\*#.
+The padlock icon on the top-right of the screen will change from closed to open.

-When asked for the authentication
-   mode, select something like "Auto" or "AKM".
+   When asked for the authentication mode, select something like "Auto" or "AKM".

+   You don't have to enter anything for the username/password.

 #.
 You'll probably want to bridge your wlan0 interface with another interface,
    for example a VLAN interface::